Neglected and underutilized crop: Examples

 Determination of the underutilized status of a crop varies among researchers.
-Different criteria and approaches are used to define this particular group of crop.
-Neglect refers to the attention the crop has received from research and development and can be evaluated by how well national and international policy and legal frameworks and research and development programs support the conservation and sustainable use of the crop.
-Underutilization is particular to the geography and potential for a crop to contribute to better to diets and production systems.
-In any cases where exotic species or diversified species are underutilized at certain region, these are not necessarily underutilized in other parts of the world.
-Below is an example list of neglected and underutilized species that is not exhaustive.
+Different criteria and approaches are used to define this particular group of crops.

+Neglect refers to the lack of attention a crop may receive through research and development and can be evaluated by how well national and international policy or legal frameworks and research and development programs can support the conservation and sustainable use of a crop.
+Underutilisation is particular to the geography and potential for a crop to contribute to better diets and production systems.
+In cases where exotic or diversified species are underutilised in a particular region, these may not necessarily be underutilised in other parts of the world.
+Below is a non-exhaustive list of neglected and underutilised species.

+It is important to recognise the potential negative impact on communities that historically use so-called underutilised crops.
+For example, as quinoa came into international focus, its price in South America surged by 600%, pushing the grain outside the reach of traditional use communities.